srameshgit/cinema-tickets-nodejs/README.md

-# DWP Cinema Tickets API Servie Test
+# Cinema Tickets API Servie Test

 A Simple NodeJS-Express project is to handle tickt booking